PTCInc/thingworx-gitbackup-extension/README.md

 Download the extension from the Releases section above, link here for ease of use: https://github.com/PTCInc/thingworx-gitbackup-extension/releases .

 This Extension is provided as-is and without warranty or support.
 It is not part of the PTC product suite.
-Users are free to use, fork and modify them at their own risk.
-Community contributions are welcomed and can be accepted based on their content.
+This project is licensed under the terms of the MIT license.